fever-ch/http-ping/README.md

-      --cookie stringArray      add one or more cookies, in the form name:value -c, --count int               define the number of request to be sent (default unlimited) -K, --disable-keepalive       disable keep-alive feature -H, --head                    perform HTTP HEAD requests instead of GETs -h, --help                    help for http-ping
+      --cookie stringArray      add one or more cookies, in the form name:value -c, --count int               define the number of request to be sent (default unlimited) -K, --disable-keepalive       disable keep-alive feature -x, --extra-parameter         extra changing parameter, add an extra changing parameter to the request to avoid being cached by reverse proxy
+  -H, --head                    perform HTTP HEAD requests instead of GETs -h, --help                    help for http-ping
   -k, --insecure                allow insecure server connections when using SSL